LettError/designSpaceDocument/README.md

 # `AxisDescriptor` object
 * `tag`: string.
 Four letter tag for this axis.
 Some might be registered at the OpenType specification.
 * `name`: string.
 Name of the axis as it is used in the location dicts.
 MutatorMath + Varlib.
-* `labelNames`: dict.
+* `labelnames`: dict.
 When defining a non-registered axis, it will be necessary to define user-facing readable names for the axis.
 Keyed by xml:lang code.
 Varlib.
 * `minimum`: number.
 The minimum value for this axis.
 MutatorMath + Varlib.
 * `maximum`: number.
 The maximum value for this axis.
 MutatorMath + Varlib.
 * `default`: number.
 The default value for this axis, i.e. when a new location is created, this is the value this axis will get.
 MutatorMath + Varlib.